anuhanovic/BIOF475Spring2020/Syllabus.md

 * Complete a short research project using Data Science techniques and technologies

 ## Logistics
-This is a 15-week course starting from February 3rd to May 9th 2020, every Monday from 5:30-7:30 pm in Building 60 (Room: Rathskeller, in the basement).
+This is a ~~15-week course starting from February 3rd to May 9th 2020, every Monday from 5:30-7:30 pm in Building 60 (Room: Rathskeller, in the basement)~~ We are now online, ending May 25th.
 Attendance in class is strongly recommended; however, if you need to miss a class please do come talk to us.
 Most classes will have hands-on tutorials and a follow-up assignment.
 The assignment will be due before the next class.
 For each class, we have recommended reading.
 It is the responsibility of the student to familiarize him/her-self with the material before coming to class; this will allow the student to learn at their own pace.

 ## Important dates:
 * Feb 21rd  - Last day to drop
 * April 10th - Last day to change status (credit or audit)
-* May 4th - Classes end
+* ~~May 4th~~ May 25th - Classes end
 * SPRING TERM HOLIDAYS - Feb 17th 2020 (President's Day)

 ## Discussions & Questions